seancraven/generative_typing/README.md

     - [x] Listen for client to send to
     - [x] Send Content piece by piece.
  - [x] Get the client to recieve a blocks and make them typable in realtime
- - [ ] Have server not crash when typing is finished and handel connection completion nicely.
+ - [ ] Have server not crash when typing is finished and handle connection completion nicely.